Alejogb1/job-board/blog-data/how-do-i-modify-a-last-point-classification-and-save-it-in-the-input-file.md

 id: "how-do-i-modify-a-last-point-classification-and-save-it-in-the-input-file"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've seen this scenario pop up more often than you might think, especially when dealing with point cloud data from LiDAR or other 3D scanning sources.
 You’ve got a point cloud, each point tagged with a classification indicating, say, ground, building, vegetation, etc., and you need to alter one or more of those classifications based on new insights and then, importantly, write that modified data back into the original file.
 This isn’t trivial if you want to do it correctly and efficiently.
 Over the years, I've dealt with similar tasks in various geospatial projects, from urban modeling to environmental analysis, and I've developed some best practices I can share.

 The first key consideration is the file format itself.
 Most often, you'll be dealing with formats like las/laz, ply, or perhaps even csv for more simplified point cloud representations.
 Each has its own nuances when it comes to how the data, including classifications, is stored and accessed.
 For instance, LAS/LAZ, being the industry standard for LiDAR, has dedicated fields for point classification, while ply might use properties that need to be mapped, and csv will likely have a comma-separated value representing that classification.

 When modifying classifications, I always advise against in-place file manipulation if possible.
-It's better to load the data into a structured representation in memory, make your changes there, and then write back to a *new* file.
+It's better to load the data into a structured representation in memory, make your changes there, and then write back to a _new_ file.
 This avoids potentially corrupting your original data if anything goes wrong mid-process, and is far easier to debug.
 The process generally involves three stages: loading, modification, and then saving.

 Let's break each stage down with practical code examples, focusing on the LAS/LAZ format, as that is the most prevalent.
 For these examples, we'll assume that the classification data is a single integer value, representing a class type and that we are using Python with the `laspy` library (which I recommend learning if you are doing any serious work with LAS/LAZ data).
 If you are working with ply data, consider using libraries like `trimesh` or `open3d`.
 For csv, standard csv handling in python will suffice.